nyg/maven-basics/README.md

 ## 2. Setting the Java version

 Running `mvn install` will fail with the error message: _Source option 5 is no longer supported.
-Use 7 or later._ The reason is that with Maven 3.8.6, the version 3.1 of maven-compiler-plugin is used, and the plugin has a default value for its `source` and `target` flags set to 1.5 until its version 3.8.0 (exclusive).
-This can be verified here: https://maven.apache.org/plugins/maven-compiler-plugin/compile-mojo.html#source.
+Use 7 or later._ The reason is that with Maven 3.8.6, the version 3.1 of maven-compiler-plugin is used, and the plugin has a default value for its `source` and `target` flags set to 1.5 until its version 3.8.0 (exclusive), as explained here: https://maven.apache.org/plugins/maven-compiler-plugin/compile-mojo.html#source.

-To fix the error, we should specify the Java version used in the project.
+To fix this error, we should specify the Java version used in the project.
 This can be done by specifying the Java version in the `source` and `target` flags of the compiler plugin (or by specifying only the `release` flag, for Java 9+).
 The flags can be specified in the plugin configuration or with a user property (e.g. `maven.compiler.release`).

 See: https://maven.apache.org/plugins/maven-compiler-plugin/compile-mojo.html#release